 It also offers local account details for 10 currencies, enabling faster payments from overseas customers.

-The platform provides business debit cards that can be used in 200 countries without foreign currency transaction fees for team members.
+The platform provides business debit cards that can be used in over 150+ countries and 40+ currencies without foreign currency transaction fees for team members.

-Besides providing API access, Wise Business allows you to easily integrate with popular accounting software such as QuickBooks, Xero, and FreeAgent, reducing administrative tasks and optimising workflow.
+Besides providing API access, Wise Business allows you to easily integrate with popular accounting software such as QuickBooks, Xero, and FreeAgent, reducing administrative tasks and optimizing workflow.

-The platform allows users to view and move money between 50+ currencies from one account at mid-market exchange rates.
+The platform allows users to view and move money between over 40 currencies from one account at mid-market exchange rates.
 Moreover, Wise offers innovative invoice creation that automatically converts currencies and tracks payments.

 It also allows customization of access for different team members, such as viewing specific accounts and actions.